austinboroshok/frontoparietal-plasticity/README.md

     'plasticity.Rmd' contains the R code used to run all analyses create Results section of manuscript.

-    'data_collection_code' contains all MATLAB scripts use to run the n-back tasks (in-scanner, out-of-scanner pre- and post-training assessments, and the 50-minute training period'
+    'data_collection_code' contains all MATLAB scripts use to run the n-back tasks (in-scanner, out-of-scanner pre- and post-training assessments, and the 50-minute training period.'
+Here, you can also find a sample sub_ses-01_task-nback_run-01_events.tsv file describing the onset and duration of blocks during the fMRI nback task.

     'analysis_code' contains all scripts used to analyze behavioral and neural data (see below for detailed descriptions)